SAMSAM-55/Goralys/README.md

 Goralys is a lightweight web app to manage "Grand Oral" topics for students and teachers at a high school.

+> ⚠️ Notice:
+> The current `features/backend` branch is incomplete and considered unstable.
+> Major changes are still in progress, the codebase should not be used in production.

 ## Features

 - Student/teacher/admin roles with automatic role detection at registration ([PHP/register.php](PHP/register.php)).